 In order to abate levying a tax for debt service, the GBMSD maintains cash and investments in a reserve fund in an amount no less than what is required to meet the balance of the current year's debt service requirements plus the subsequent year's debt service.
 By October 1 of each year, the GBMSD's customers are informed that the GBMSD will not levy any taxes for the existing debt service.
 The GBMSD believes the most equitable method is collecting for municipal debt service requirements based on the flow and loadings to the plant.
-Procter and Gamble is assessed debt service cost based on its contractual plant capacity.
+Procter and Gamble and Green Bay Packaging are assessed debt service cost based on its contractual plant capacity.

-Indebtedness outstanding at December 31, 2019 and 2018 amounted to \$190.9 million, and \$186.5 million, respectively.
+Indebtedness outstanding at December 31, 2020 and 2019 amounted to \$191.7 million, and \$190.9 million, respectively.
 This balance includes funds received by the GBMSD through the State of Wisconsin Clean Water Fund Loan program, which has replaced grant funding for the construction of wastewater treatment facilities, and General Obligation Bonds.
 More detailed information about the GBMSD's long-term liabilities is presented in Note 2.E of the financial statements.

-MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE YEARS ENDED DECEMBER 31, 2019 AND 2018
+MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE YEARS ENDED DECEMBER 31, 2020 AND 2019